MBilalQureshi/hangman/README.md

 - I can easily predict remaining tries by viewing the ASCII images of hangman.
 - I can see the actual word in the end if I fails to guess the correct word.
 - I can see the actual word if I failed the stage.
+- I can play number of stages of my choice between 1 and 5.

 ## Features
 ### Header